Talladega College Dragged On Social Media After Accepting Invitation To Perform At Donald Trump’s Inauguration

 Talladega graduate, Nikkey Finney, who is also a notable poet and chair in the creative writing and southern studies department at the University of South Carolina, expressed disdain over the upcoming performance arguing the college has “forgotten 150 years of history.”

-With so much speculation about Donald Trump’s closeted racism, many people believe the band’s performance is a form of disrespect and disregard to many years of heritage.
+With so much speculation about Donald Trump’s closeted racism, many people believe the band’s performance is a form of disrespect and disregard for many years of heritage.

-“The news that Talladega College has forgotten its steady and proud 150 years of history, by making the decision to not stand in solidarity with other clear-eyed and courageous people, academic institutions, and organizations, protesting the inauguration of one of the most antagonistic, hatred-spewing, unrepentant racists, has simply and unequivocally broken my heart today,” the 1979 graduate wrote.
+“The news that Talladega College has forgotten its steady and proud 150 years of history, by making the decision to not stand in solidarity with other clear-eyed and courageous people, academic institutions, and organizations, protesting the inauguration of one of the most antagonistic, hatred-spewing, unrepentant racists, has simply and unequivocally broken my heart today.”

 Finney went on to reiterate the importance of remaining morally conscious and subliminally criticized the college for gravitating to materialistic status while abandoning the core of the institution’s beliefs.